 Table of Contents

-The Wyoming Home Services Program (WyHS) is designed to help seniors, and individuals with disabilities, who are at risk of nursing home placement.
+The Wyoming Home Services Program (WyHS) is designed to help seniors, and individuals with disabilities, who are at risk of nursing home / assisted living placement.
 It does so by providing a variety of supports that enable them to remain living in their home or in the home of a caregiver.
 Services typically include: personal care, chore services, homemaker services, respite care, and adult day care.

 The Home Services Program is under the administration of the Wyoming Department of Health's Aging Division.
 This program was formerly called Wyoming Community Based In-Home Services Program (CBIHS) and persons may occasionally still use that name.
 Each year, approximately 3,000 Wyoming seniors receive assistance from this program.

 To be eligible for this program, candidates must: